• Locations & Hours:

 • Those who are homeless.

-• Those who are substance abusers.
+• Those with substance use disorders

 • Those who live in congregate settings such as correctional facilities, residential treatment centers, or long-term care facilities.